-A student who has a medical condition that prevents her/him from completing all of the coursework in a given semester may request a medical withdrawal from the Registrar's Office at any time during the semester.
-In order for the request to be granted, documentation from a medical professional may be required and the medical condition must prevent the student from successfully completing all of her/his courses for the semester.
-In the event that the request is approved, the student will receive a "W" for all of her/his courses for the semester.
-If the request is made after the completion of 60% of the semester, the student will receive no refund for tuition, fees, room, and board for the semester.
+A student who has a medical condition that prevents her/him from completing all of the coursework in a given term may request a medical withdrawal from the Registrar's Office at any time during the term.
+In order for the request to be granted, documentation from a medical professional may be required and the medical condition must prevent the student from successfully completing all of her/his courses for the term.
+In the event that the request is approved, the student will receive a "W" for all of her/his courses for the term.
+If the request is made after the completion of 60% of the term, the student will receive no refund for tuition, fees, room, and board.
+Students who receive a medical withdrawal for a given term are not impacted in their ability to register for future terms unless already impacted by other policies, such as academic sanction.